woocommerce/woocommerce-admin/docs/woocommerce.com/analytics-products-report.md

 #### Clarifying Terms

-"Net Sales" is calculated by subtracting refunds and coupons from the sale price of the product(s).
+"Net sales" is calculated by subtracting refunds and coupons from the sale price of the product(s).

 As an equation, it might look like: `(product price * quantity) - refunds - coupons`.